Voices of support: Line 5 and the Great Lakes Tunnel

 Enbridge stands ready to build an underground tunnel to house Line 5 at the Straits of Mackinac.

-Through a series of agreements with the State of Michigan, we committed to develop and build this tunnel beneath the Straits—a $500-million private investment in Michigan—while ensuring the safe operation of the existing dual lines at the Straits until the replacement line is complete.
+Through a series of agreements with the State of Michigan, we committed to develop and build this tunnel beneath the Straits—a significant private investment in Michigan—while ensuring the safe operation of the existing dual lines at the Straits until the replacement line is complete.

 We believe our Line 5 Straits tunnel plan is the best way to ensure continued energy supply in Michigan, and avoid major disruptions and price increases that would result if Line 5 were shut down prior to completion of the tunnel.